TR3650 History

 There were only three ratios made for fifth gear on a TR3650, In general, the fifth gear ratios were as follows: 2001 = 0.68, 2002-2004 = 0.62, 2005-2010 = 0.68.
 The third ratio is 0.74 and only appeared in the MG-ZT version of the TR3650.

-For the benefit of anyone reading this and becoming excited about the 0.74 fifth gear ratio I will add that Tremec reports that they have discontinued these are replacement parts and all stock has been shipped.
-So, finding a pair of these gears is nearly impossible.
+For the benefit of anyone reading this and becoming excited about the 0.74 fifth gear ratio I will add that Tremec reports that they have discontinued these as replacement parts, so, finding a pair of these gears is nearly impossible.
+A custom road race fifth gear pair is also available with a ratio of 0.81.

 Updates to the TR3650